FlyKite/FKConsole/README.md

 # FKConsole
 A convenient console view

+Features
+---
+- [x] Easy to use
+- [x] Convenient to debug
+- [x] Don't need to change key window
+- [x] Easy to distinguish between different Log Levels
+- [x] Log with class and function info, easy to find in project

 Requirment
 ---
 iOS 8.0 or later
 Swift 3.0 or later

 Install
 ---
 Copy FKConsole.swift to your project
-~~install by cocoapods will be available soon
+~~install by cocoapods will be available soon~~

 How to use
 ---